25 – 28 April 2024

 This prize will be linked to the REDISCOVERY section of the fair and will celebrate the most underrated, underestimated or forgotten artist(s) of the 20th century.

-The REDISCOVERY Prize will be awarded annually to the gallery and the represented artist(s) or their rights holder(s), including a cash prize of €9,000.
+The REDISCOVERY Prize will be awarded annually to the gallery and the represented artist(s) or their rights holder(s).
+They will be endowed a cash prize of €9,000.
 This year, the members of the jury are: Dirk Snauwaert, Edith Dekyndt and Cécile Debray.

 The REDISCOVERY section aims to explore and highlight surprising, unknown and original practices that have not yet entered the mainstream of art history.